oneonlyzero/CTF-Writeup/2024/WolvCTF2024.md

 - The bio of the instagram account stated that `hacker from Collingwood Ontario`.
 - Using the hint or details we got from the searching to find the exact location `(Hint : pizza subway or mcdonalds theyre all so close to me, bus stop outside my apartment,  from Collingwood Ontario)`.
 - Find the exact long and lang of the location and wrap it in the flag format : `wctf{xxxxx,xxxxx}`

-**Category : Forensic (ACE!!!
-All solved)**

-**1. Eternally Pwned: Infiltration**

-- The chall give us `pcap` file, as usual we have open it using `wireshark` tool and analyzing it.
-- My routine when got a `pcap` file to `strings` it.
-- After we use `strings` command on the `pcap` file, it will looks for printable strings in a file.
-- From the printable strings output from the file we can start to analyze it by searching for basic things, such as `Encode` text (Base64 etc)
-- In this cases, during the strings analyzing, i can see the 3 different of `base64` text, sort them based on which come first and `decode` it to obtain the flag.